top of page

 3. alarm-call: a hoarse rhythmic 'hahaha-hahahaha'.
 Used in case of predator, but as opposed to the charge-call, to flight;

 4. long-call: also called the trumpeting call or the challenge.
 It is a series of modified 'keews'.
 Also contagious.
-See description earlier this post;
+See description earlier this blog post;

 5. mew-call: a long-drawn note.
 Plaintive and wailing sound.
 It is used being friendly towards the mate;